ros-drivers/urg_node/README.md

 ROS wrapper for the Hokuyo urg_c library.

-## Build instructions (from source)
+## Build instructions
-Install ros2 from source as per instructions [here](https://github.com/ros2/ros2/wiki/Linux-Development-Setup)
+Install ros2 as per instructions [here](https://github.com/ros2/ros2/wiki/Installation)

 Create a folder for urg and clone this repo